Oxford child sex abuse ring

 The Oxford child sex abuse ring was a group of 22 men who were convicted of various sexual offences against underage girls in the English city of Oxford between 1998 and 2012.
 Thames Valley Police launched Operation Bullfinch in May 2011 to investigate allegations of historical sexual abuse, leading to ten men being convicted.
-Upon further allegations in 2015, Thames Valley Police then launched Operation Silk, resulting in ten more different men being convicted and Operation Spur which resulted in two more convictions.
+Upon further allegations in 2015, Thames Valley Police then launched Operation Silk, resulting in ten more men being convicted and Operation Spur which resulted in two more convictions.

 In March 2015, a report revealed that more than 300 children, mostly girls from the city of Oxford, could have been groomed and sexually exploited in the area.
 It accused the Thames Valley Police, then led by Chief Constable Sara Thornton, of disbelieving the girls and failing to act on repeated calls for help, and Oxfordshire Social Services of failing to protect them despite compelling evidence they were in danger.
 The report also called for research into why a significant number of perpetrators of child grooming are of "Pakistani and/or Muslim heritage".
-A Home Office report published in December 2020, however, concluded "research has found that group-based child sexual exploitation offenders are most commonly white.
-Some studies suggest an overrepresentation of black and Asian offenders relative to the demographics of national populations.
-However, it is not possible to conclude that this is representative of all group-based CSE offending".
+A Home Office report published in December 2020 concluded that existing evidence did not prove a link between ethnicity and grooming gangs.